Senpai-Coders/CAPSTONE-PHS-Machine/phsmachine_docu/docs/_page_error_codes.md

 #### Possible Solution
 You can **old records** at the **detection page**  to free up some space.

-> **TIP** You can follow the maintinance guid which include maintaining the PHS storage.
+> **TIP** You can follow the maintenance guid which include maintaining the PHS storage.

 # Possible Undocumented Errors